rcascos/add-to-homescreen/README.md

 Fork of [philfung/add-to-homescreen](https://github.com/philfung/add-to-homescreen) repo, version 2.93.
 The main differences with the original are:

 - Works on Firefox for Android (with an icon created specifically for that browser).
-- New "DisplayOption" named "installChromeAndroid".
-If true, it offers to install the app not only in Chrome for Desktop but also Chrome for Android.
 - Added new parameter "overrideDisplayOptions" to "show()" function.
 If true, it offers to install the app even when DisplayOption is false.
 - Added new parameter "showDomainOnly" to "show()" function.
 If true, it shows the domain without the path.